-Our website sources use a device-mode by default, because so many website-based destinations require that they be loaded on the page, and because size and page performance are less of a concern than on mobile.
-If your website source only collects information that you can instrument yourself, then you can use cloud-mode!
+Segment’s website sources use device-mode by default, because so many website-based destinations require that they be loaded on the page, and because size and page performance are less of a concern than on mobile.
+If your website source only collects information that you can instrument yourself, then you can use cloud-mode.

 Mobile source connection modes

 By default, destinations configured on a mobile source send their data directly to the Segment servers, then translate it and use Cloud-mode to forward it to destinations.
-“Cloud-mode” means that we send the data directly from our servers, to their servers.
+Cloud-mode means that Segment sends the data directly from the Segment servers, to their servers.
 This means you don’t need to package third-party SDKs for destinations that can accept cloud-mode data.
 Some primarily web-based destinations also allow cloud-mode, which can help reduce app size, and improve load time and performance.
-You can read more about the effects of mobile app size on downloads in our blog.
+You can read more about the effects of mobile app size on downloads in Segment’s blog.

 The first place to look is the individual destination documentation.
 Each one includes a matrix of supported Sources and Connection Modes.
-We also provide a list of all destinations and their connection modes.
+Segment provides a list of all destinations and their connection modes.

 In order to override the default, check the destination settings pane in the Segment web App either for a Connection Mode toggle or instructions on bundling any additional mobile components required.

-Our client libraries ensure delivery of your data to our API reliably in the face of spotty connections, device failure, or network partitions in your data centers.
+Segment’s client libraries ensure delivery of your data to the API reliably in the face of spotty connections, device failure, or network partitions in your data centers.

-When you use our mobile SDK, we dispatch each event to a background thread where the event is then written to a queue.
-Later, our SDK batches together many requests in to one compressed request and sends it to our servers.
-Our SDKs minimize battery use and bandwidth use by powering up the radio less frequently and for shorter time periods.
+When you use Segment’s mobile SDK, Segment dispatches each event to a background thread where the event is then written to a queue.
+Later, Segment’s SDK batches together many requests in to one compressed request and sends it to Segment’s servers.
+Segment’s SDKs minimize battery use and bandwidth use by powering up the radio less frequently and for shorter time periods.

 |Platform||Initial Wait - Sleep duration before the first retry||Wait Growth - Rate of growth of the sleep duration between each retry||Max Wait - Maximum sleep duration between retries||Max Attempts - Maximum number of individual retries|

-The destination endpoint APIs we send data to have fluctuations in availability due to any number of issues ranging from network failures to bugs to overload.
+The destination endpoint APIs have fluctuations in availability due to a number of issues ranging from network failures to bugs to overload.
 Segment’s internal systems retry failed destination API calls for 4 hours with a randomize exponential backoff after each attempt.
 This substantially improves delivery rates.

 Here’s an example destination that was only successfully accepting 93.36% of all API requests but was achieving a 99.28% final deliverability rate due to Segment’s retry functionality.

-You can see the current destination endpoint API success rates and final delivery rates for Segment’s server-side destinations on our status page.
+You can see the current destination endpoint API success rates and final delivery rates for Segment’s server-side destinations on Segment’s status page.